d1ndonlymdhe/MIN/README.md

 3. Switch to your branch
 4. Run npm install
 5. create a folder files for storing local files
+6. for first time create a .env file
+7. copy content from .env.example
-5. Edit code
+8. Edit code
-6. Push code
+9. Push code

 # Create T3 App